 April 04, 2016

-Nearly 150 individuals representing healthcare organizations, faith-based groups, the education community, and government institutes met in New York City on April 4 to discuss hunger as a health issue.
-Keynote speakers Congressman Jim McGovern (MA-2); Administrator Audrey Rowe, USDA; and Ken Anderson, DO, MS, CPE, American Hospital Association; Lisa Marsh Ryerson, President of AARP Foundation, and Randy Oostra, President and CEO, ProMedica, joined others to share best practices, connect with other leaders and advocate for food insecure individuals and families in the region and across the nation.
+Nearly 150 individuals representing healthcare organizations, faith-based groups, the education community, and government entities met in New York City on April 4th, 2016, to discuss hunger as a health issue.
+Speakers at the event included Congressman Jim McGovern (MA-2); Administrator Audrey Rowe, USDA; and Ken Anderson, DO, MS, CPE, American Hospital Association; Lisa Marsh Ryerson, President of AARP Foundation, and Randy Oostra, President and CEO, ProMedica, joined others to share best practices, connect with leaders and advocate on behalf of food-insecure individuals and families in the region and across the nation.
 View the agenda and download the presentations given by our speakers.

-Executive Director Barbara Petee Gives Testimony On Healthy Food Incentives To House Agriculture Subcommittee On Nutrition
+Executive Director Barbara Petee Delivers Testimony on Healthy Food Incentives to House Agriculture Subcommittee on Nutrition

 February 03, 2016

-On Feb.
-3, the House Agriculture Subcommittee on Nutrition held a hearing to review incentive programs aimed at increasing low-income families’ purchasing power for fruits and vegetables.
-Members heard from a variety of witnesses, including Executive Director of The Root Cause Coalition Barbara Petee, on how incentive programs are increasing the consumption of healthier foods, along with the challenges and opportunities for these programs moving forward.
-Barbara’s testimony focused on the importance of framing hunger as a public health issue and urged the committee to address this growing problem.
-You can read Barbara’s full written testimony here and view the entire hearing below.
+On February 3rd, 2016, the House Agriculture Subcommittee on Nutrition held a hearing to review incentive programs aimed at increasing low-income families’ purchasing power for fruits and vegetables.
+Members heard from a variety of witnesses, including Barbara Petee, Executive Director of the Root Cause Coalition.
+Barbara's testimony focused on how incentive programs are increasing the consumption of healthier foods, as well as the challenges and opportunities these programs will face in the future.
+She urged lawmakers to think about hunger as a public health issue as they seek to address this growing problem.
+You can read her full written testimony here, and watch a recording of the hearing below.